Trump A Story With Great Dialogue

 Ever read a great story with a weak plot but with fantastically shocking dialogue?
 Studying dialogue is something I’m always advocating to improve writing conversation flow and keep the pages turning.
 Sometimes a good step forward in writing better dialogue is writing everything down.

 Writing dialogue is a very interesting topic for me.
 Since taking writing courses at Ryerson University.
 I love creating new characters with unique voices, showing growth, and balancing them with temper, feeling, and raw emotion.
 A character’s personality can be revealed through dialogue.
 More importantly, you can create confrontation and action through dialogue.
 It can be used as a very useful and important tool for storytellers.
 Here are some tips worth understanding before you write (or overwrite):

 Keep it short.
 Don’t write run-on dialogue or start using big words that you wouldn’t hear in conversations or confrontations.

 Use repetition.
 It’s normal for people to repeat themselves and it’s common to hear the same words.
 People like to emphasize.

 Remember authenticity.
 Be believable.
 Be true.
 Make your characters true by using real dialogue.
-Engage, but keep in mind social situations, setting and atmosphere.
+Engage, but keep in mind social situations, setting, and atmosphere.

 Working with nuances in speech can be fascinating.
 And just to throw another curve ball, try giving your characters dialects or accents, but don’t be foolish about it.
 If you’re Canadian and you’re not used to speaking with a southern dialect, it’s probably best not to write your main character with a southern dialect.
 I loved reading Trainspotting, but I wouldn’t suggest you study Irvine Welsh’s book to help you improve your dialogue.
 It could really mess you up and it breaks a ton of rules.
 If I was head of a book club, I would suggest everyone read Trainspotting, but write differently.
-Be yourself.